GoogleChrome/web.dev/src/site/content/en/media/media-frameworks/index.md

 According tho their website, [Video.js] is built from the ground up for an HTML5 world.
-It supports HTML5 video and modern streaming formats such as DASH and HLS, as well as YouTube, Vimeo, and even Flash (through plugins).
+It supports HTML5 video and modern streaming formats such as DASH and HLS, as well as YouTube, and Vimeo.
 It supports video playback on desktop and mobile devices and looks good everywhere with CSS-based skins.

-There are a few ways to use Video.js, but the easiest is to use the free CDN version provided by Fastly.
+There are a few ways to use Video.js, but the easiest is to use the free CDN version provided by [Fastly].
 You can learn more on how to get the player set up on the [getting started] page.
 Video.js is a very powerful video player, and much like Shaka Player you will also need to host and encode your video.
 However, one difference is in the plugin system where you can do things like play YouTube videos in the Video.js player, which can also be customized.